edwinsyarief/lazyecs/README.md

 ## Code Generation

-`lazyecs` uses Go's `go generate` tool to create boilerplate code for multi-component `Builders`, `Filters`, and `World` API functions (e.g., `NewBuilder3`, `Filter4`, `GetComponent2`).
+`teishoku` uses Go's `go generate` tool to create boilerplate code for multi-component `Builders`, `Filters`, and `World` API functions (e.g., `NewBuilder3`, `Filter4`, `GetComponent2`).
 This approach keeps the library's public API clean and consistent without requiring developers to write repetitive code manually.

 To run the code generator, simply execute the following command from the root of the repository: